About the Endocrinology Fellowship

 Below is a list of recent fellow research projects at CHLA:

-- Evaluation of Abdominal Obesity in youth with CAH
+- Evaluation of abdominal obesity and carotid initmal medial thickness in youth with CAH

 - The role of lymphocytes in the accumulation and activation of adipose tissue macrophages